String topology of finite groups of Lie type: Introduction

-Returning to string topology, Chas and Sullivan \cite{ChasSullivan} and later authors, see e.g.\ \cite{Sullivan04, CG04}, observed that, for $X$ a closed oriented manifold, $H^*(LX)$ and $H_*(LX)$ carry additional ``string'' products and coproducts.
-Roughly speaking, these structures are constructed by reversing the direction of one of the two maps in the diagram
+Chas and Sullivan \cite{ChasSullivan} and later authors, see e.g.\ \cite{Sullivan04, CG04}, observed that, for $X$ a closed oriented manifold, $H^*(LX)$ and $H_*(LX)$ carry additional ``string'' products and coproducts.
+These structures are constructed, roughly speaking, by reversing the direction of one of the two horizontal maps in the diagram

-by an umkehr map construction; here the first map is induced by joining the circles at the basepoint and the second map is induced by the pinch map.
-Furthermore, versions of these constructions, letting $X$ be an orbifold, Borel construction, Gorenstein space, stack, or classifying space have been considered by a number of authors, see e.g.\ \cite{LUX08, FelixThomas, BGNX07, BGNX12, GS08, GW08, ChataurMenichi,HL15}.
-In particular, Chataur and Menichi showed in \cite{ChataurMenichi} that the shifted cohomology $\bbH^\ast(LBG) = H^{*+d}(LBG;\,\F_\ell)$ can be endowed with a string topological product, which should be thought of as mixing the cup product on $H^*(BG)$ with a dual of the Pontryagin product on $H_*(G)$, by choosing an umkehr map for the right-hand map in \eqref{eq:stringtop101}.
-The group theoretic significance of these string topological structures has not been clear so far, however.
+by an umkehr map (also called degree-shifting transfer map, wrong-way map, or ``integration along the fiber map'').
+Here the first map is induced by joining the circles at the basepoint and the second map is induced by the pinch map.
+Furthermore, versions of these constructions, allowing $X$ to be an orbifold, Borel construction, Gorenstein space, stack, or classifying space, have been considered by a number of authors, see e.g.\ \cite{LUX08, FelixThomas, BGNX07, BGNX12, GS08, GW08, ChataurMenichi,HL15}.
+In particular, Chataur and Menichi \cite{ChataurMenichi} constructed a "string product" $\stringprod$ on the shifted cohomology $\bbH^\ast(LBG;\F_\ell) = H^{*+d}(LBG;\,\F_\ell)$ (putting non-trivial cohomology between degree $-d$ and infinity) which is associative and commutative, and turns out also to be unital.
+(See Theorem~\ref{thm:cmcomparison2} and Remark~\ref{rk:unitality} for a summary and generalization of previous results.)
+The product should be thought of as mixing the cup product on $H^*(BG)$ with a dual of the Pontryagin product on $H_*(G)$, by choosing an umkehr map for the right-hand map in \eqref{eq:stringtop101}.
+Note in particular that the algebra structure makes $\bbH^*(LBG)$ a free module of rank one over itself on the unit of the string product, which is a class in $H^d(LBG)$ that maps non-trivially to $H^d(G)$.

-In this paper, we show that $H^\ast(BG^{h\sigma};\,\F_\ell)$ can be endowed with a module structure over $\bbH^\ast(LBG)$, which via \eqref{lie} and \eqref{lietype} provides the cohomology groups of finite groups of Lie type with a large amount of useful new structure.
-As a part of our work, we give a new construction of a string product on $\bbH^\ast (LBG)$; see Definition~\ref{def:stringprodandmod} and Remark~\ref{rk:summary}.
-The new construction has the advantage of providing a product that is manifestly unital and associative, and it is needed for the construction of the product structures on the level of spectral sequences in Theorem~\ref{thm:mainresult} below.
-The product constructed here should agree with the product constructed by Chataur and Menichi \cite{ChataurMenichi} (in the sign-corrected form of \cite[\S7]{KM16}), although our work is logically independent of \cite{ChataurMenichi} and we will not verify the relationship here.
-We can now state our main result on the module structure precisely:
+Our goal in this paper is to connect the string topology of $LBG$ to the study of finite groups of Lie type via a module structure.
+To understand where this module structure comes from, observe that we may concatenate a path with a loop starting at the end point of the path to obtain a new path with the same start and end points.
+Hence we also have a diagram